GyulyVGC/sniffnet/README.md

   Geolocation refers to the remote IP address of the connection, and it's performed against a [MMDB file](https://maxmind.github.io/MaxMind-DB/):

-  > The MMDB (MaxMind database) format has been developed especially for IP lookup.
+  > The MMDB (MaxMind database) format has been developed especially for IP lookup.<br>
-  >
-  > It is optimized to perform lookups on data indexed by IP network ranges quickly and efficiently.
+  > It is optimized to perform lookups on data indexed by IP network ranges quickly and efficiently.<br>
-  >
   > It permits the best performance on IP lookups, and it's suitable for use in a production environment.
   >
   > This product includes GeoLite2 data created by MaxMind, available from <a href="https://www.maxmind.com">https://www.maxmind.com </a>